Linear Receive Beamforming for CAPA Systems: Optimal Beamforming: Minimum Mean-Squared Error Beamforming

 respectively, where $k\in{\mathcal{K}}$. \end{lemma} \begin{IEEEproof} Please refer to Appendix \ref{Proof_Lemma_Optimal_MMSE_Indirectky} for more details. \end{IEEEproof} Based on \eqref{Per_User_MSE} and \eqref{SINR_Per_User_Optimal_Beamforming_Final_Result}, the MMSE for estimating $s_k$ can be written as follows:

-The results in \eqref{Lemma_Optimal_MMSE_Indirectky_Eq2} are partly based on those derived from rate maximization, such as those in \eqref{Rate_Optimal_Beamformer_General}.
+The results in \textbf{Lemma \ref{Lemma_Optimal_MMSE_Indirectky}} are partly based on those derived from rate maximization, such as \textbf{Theorem \ref{Theorem_MMSE_Rate_Optimal}}.
 However, from the perspective of minimizing the MSE, the MSE-optimal beamformer $w_{{\mathsf{MMSE}},k}^{\star}({\mathbf{r}})$ can also be directly calculated by solving the following MSE minimization problem: